Ghoonghat: History

-In Buddhist Mahayana literature, Lalitavistara Sūtra, young bride Yasodharā objected to observe veiling (oguntheti/oguṇthikā) in front of respected elders.
-This was taken to be a sign of immodesty and willfulness, as people criticized her and gossiped.
+In the Mahayana Buddhist sutra called Lalitavistara Sūtra, a young bride Yasodharā objected to observing the veil (oguntheti/oguṇthikā) in front of respected elders.
+This was taken to be a sign of immodesty, as people criticized her and gossiped.
 When she became aware of this, Yasodharā came before the assembled court and defended herself in a long statement: "Those whose thoughts have no cover, no shame or decorum or any virtue, those who gossip, may cover themselves with a thousand garments, yet they walk the earth naked.
 But those who veil their minds, control their senses, and have no thought for any other except their husband, why should they veil their faces?"
 Yasodharā's parents-in-law were delighted with their daughter-in-law's proud statement and gave her two white garments covered with jewels.

 The Lalitavistara Sūtra reflects changing times around the 3rd century CE and Buddhists' attempt to counter this growing practice, as there is no mention of this entire incident in early Buddhist Theravada literature.

 In Valmiki's Ramayana dated between the 5th century BCE to the 3rd century CE, Prince Rama asks his wife Sita to unveil herself so that the gathered citizens of Ayodhya can take a look at them before they go in exile to the forest; there is no mention of Sita veiling herself again after this incident.
 At the end of the epic, hearing the news of Ravana's death, his queens giving up to lamentations rush outside without their Avagunthana, in which chief queen Mandodari surrounding his corpse says "Why do you not get angry, beholding me, having put off my veil, walk out on foot by the city gate?
 Do you behold your wives who have thrown off their veils.
 Why are you not angry seeing them all come out of the city?"
-Thus, it is notable that royal women avoided public gaze and veiling was expected to be worn only by married women.

 In Abhijñānaśākuntalam by Kālidāsa, written between the 3rd and 4th century CE, when the heroine arrives at King Duhsanta's palace, seeking to take up her wifely status, the king first remarks "Kā svid avagunthanavati" meaning "who is this veiled one?" and immediately forbears to look at her, with the words "Anirvarnaniyam parakalatram" meaning "The wife of another is not to be inspected."
 This largely indicates that Avagunthana was a sign of a respectable married woman, and was a married woman's raiment.